TEALSK12/apcsa-public/Unit1/Lesson-106.md

 ### Students trade work, check, and turn in \[5 minutes\]

-At the end of class, have students review one another's Pikachu challenge codes before submitting.
+At the end of class, have students review one another’s Pikachu challenge codes before submitting.

 Accommodation and Differentiation